Purchase Agreement Requirements

-Under the Condominium Property Act, a developer is legally required to include the following information in the purchase agreement:
+Under the Condominium Property Act, a developer must include the following information in the purchase agreement:

 - How to cancel the purchase agreement (in the prescribed form)

-- If the condominium unit and/or common property are not substantially completed, the agreement must include a description, drawing, or photograph showing:
+- If the condominium unit and/or common property are not substantially complete, the agreement must include a description, drawing, or photograph showing: